JuliaLang/julia/README.md

     git clone git://github.com/JuliaLang/julia.git

+If you are behind a firewall and you need to use the https protocol instead of the git protocol:

+    git config --global url."https://".insteadOf git://

 Next, enter the `julia/` directory and run `make` to build the `julia` executable.
 To perform a parallel build, use `make -j N` and supply the maximum number of concurrent processes.
 When compiled the first time, it will automatically download and build its [external dependencies](#Required-Build-Tools-External-Libraries).
 This takes a while, but only has to be done once.